HL7/uv-dx-pq/input/pagecontent/use_cases.md

 Update the information contained within the relevant Organization resource(s).
 E.g., create a new version to capture a new name; add alias names for this organization in a different language; show a change in address, or add additional identifiers.

 The sponsor may update the information for internal or external audit tracking of facilities.
-Similar to the Specification bundle, the Organization Bundle may leverage auto-population capabilities based on connectivity to external databases containing Organization information, such as the EMA’s Organisation Management System or FDA’s Data Dashboard (SPOR - Organisations Management System, 2023, FDA Data Dashboard, 2023).
-The Organization profile within the PQ Library can contain all identifiers and addresses for a given site, and specific attributes (E.g., SPOR Organisation ID, Firm Establishment Identifier (FEI), Data Universal Number System (DUNS) number) can be pulled into Bundles on an as-needed basis to support both global information management as well as compliance with regional requirements.
+Similar to the Specification bundle, the Organization Bundle may leverage auto-population capabilities based on connectivity to external databases containing Organization information, such as the EMA’s Organisation Management Service (OMS) or U.S. FDA’s Data Dashboard.
+The Organization profile within the Quality Library can contain all identifiers and addresses for a given site, and specific attributes (e.g., SPOR Organisation ID, Firm Establishment Identifier (FEI), Data Universal Number System (DUNS) number) can be pulled into Bundles on an as-needed basis to support both global information management as well as compliance with regional requirements.
 This functionality reduces or eliminates the need for manual entry, drives consistency, and allows for reuse of information across Bundles.

 **Step 3: Send or receive Organization data**

-The updated Organization resource(s) can now be send to an external party (CMO, regulator, or others) using RESTful API.
+The updated Organization resource(s) can now be sent to an external party (CMO, regulator, or others) using RESTful API.